himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/usx135.png)

-1. Back in the Foundry portal, navigate to the **contoso-travel-redteam** agent
+1. Back in the Foundry portal, navigate to the **contoso-travel-redteam** agent.

      ![](./media/usx136.png)